manishharit/DSA-Notes/src/slidingWindow/notes.md

     - Refactor and optimize the code as needed.

 8. **Example**:
-    - Refer to **Problem 1** as a concrete example of how this template is applied.
+    - Refer to **FindMaxSumSubArray** as a concrete example of how this template is applied.
+   - Refer to the [FindMaxSumSubArray.java](./FindMaxSumSubArray.java) class for a concrete implementation of this template.